cirodonaldesposito/cirodonaldesposito.github.io/_pages/about.md

 My teaching
 ======
 <p style="text-align:justify;"> I am currently teaching the bachelor's course <em>Data-Driven Business Creation</em>.
-In the past semester, I taught the master’s course <em>Data Entrepreneurship in Action</em>, which focuses on AI-driven startup founding.
-Both courses are part of joint degree programmes offered by Tilburg University and TU/e Eindhoven.
+In the past semester, I taught the master’s course <em>Data Entrepreneurship in Action</em>.
+Both courses focus on AI-driven startup founding and are part of joint degree programmes offered by Tilburg University and TU/e Eindhoven.
 For more information about the courses I have taught in the past, you can visit <a href="https://cirodonaldesposito.github.io/teaching/">here</a>.</p>

 My supervision
 ======